-The water pump \bullet in the engine forces the coolant to flow.
-The pressure resulting from the warming of the cooling system is regulated by a valve in the radiator cap.
-The specified coolant temperature is therefore permissible without danger of function problems.
+The water pump 1 in the engine forces the coolant to flow.

+The pressure resulting from the warming of the cooling system is regulated by a valve in the radiator cap .
+This ensures that operating the vehicle at the specified coolant temperature will not result in a risk of malfunctions.